 GE Renewable Energy plans to expand its Speers workforce by 50% over the next year.
 A division of Paris-based General Electric, GE Renewable plans to add 100 or more employees at the Mon Valley plant, an electrical equipment manufacturer, by the end of 2020.
 About 200 are currently employed at the site.
 The expansion is the result of a consolidation of switchgear operations by the company.

 Officially launched in October 2019, closed a $1.5 million seed round and plans to build out a Zelienople headquarters with the funding.
 The company will lease 18,700 square feet at Jackson’s Pointe Commerce Park to establish both office and manufacturing space that will open in February.
 The space has another 20,000 square feet available for expansion.

 Ameri-Precision Metals Inc. announced Tuesday that it has begun work on a 250,000-square-foot facility on Curry Avenue, where the two-year-old company will produce cold-rolled and heat-treated high carbon steel strips.

 Tier 1 University of Pittsburgh’s Swanson School of Engineering

 Since 2014, has attracted $6 million in grants from America Makes, the National Energy Technology Laboratory, the National Science Foundation, and Research for Advanced Manufacturing in Pennsylvania.

 The Ansys Additive Manufacturing REsearch Lab at the Swanson school of Engineering

-Pushing the frontiers to develop advanced tools for customers in this era of additive manufacturing, with focus on metal, polymer and composite materials.
+Pushing the frontiers to develop advanced tools for customers in this era of additive manufacturing, with a focus on metal, polymer, and composite materials.

 The Advanced Robotics for Manufacturing (ARM) Institute